CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

-# Data encryption with Crypt4GH and use of CSC Sensitive Data Services public encryption key
+# Data encryption with Crypt4GH and use of CSC public encryption key

 For data encryption we suggest the use of **Crypt4GH**, a tool originally designed to encrypt and share human genetic data according to the Global Alliance for Genomics and Health (GA4GH) file format.
 Crypt4GH uses **asymmetric encryption**.

-!!!Note
+!!! note
    If you include CSC Sensitive Data Services public key (csc-sd-services.pub) during data encryption with Crypt4GH, the dataset will be automatically decrypted when uploaded into your SD Desktop computing environment from SD Connect.

 You can download CSC Sensitive Data Services public key here: